- The Mechanisms of Well-being

 The body is extremely complex, and unlike most animals it needs many years to come to full development.
 This means there’s ample opportunity for it to go wrong before getting to maturity.
 Many things will end up being wrongly directed, at all levels, and will need re-education – through awareness, inhibition and direction.
 This must take place within the context of the overall pattern of coordination and will be subject to principles that will become clear to you once you’ve read the last section on the Primary Control.

 With practice, conscious directing will allow better patterns to be restored and this ultimately becomes ‘second nature’.
-This good functioning (perceived as lightness, freedom, tonicity and ease of movement) will be part of our new enjoyment of well being.
+This good functioning (perceived as lightness, freedom, tonicity, ease and efficiency of movement) will be part of our new enjoyment of well being.
 And this time we can rely on these sensations, as they reflect good use.
-And thanks to our new awareness we will immediately be able to sense when things are going off course.
-We can also choose at any time to use the body however we like – even ‘badly’ – for fun, caprice, the simple joy of exploring the infinite possibilities the body offers us, and even out of necessity: imagine having to play the Hunchback of Notre Dame!
+And, thanks to our new awareness we will immediately be able to sense when things are going off course.
+We can also choose at any time to use the body however we like – even ‘badly’ – for fun, caprice, the simple joy of exploring the infinite possibilities the body offers us, and even out of necessity: imagine an actor having to play the Hunchback of Notre Dame!
 Even that need not bother us, since through the Technique we can work out the best means possible of conveying the hunchback without going into overdrive and killing ourselves every performance.

 By the way, as must be clear by now, good use emphatically doesn't mean a series of correct positions or a set way of doing things.
 Good use of the body involves letting the body's natural organising mechanisms organise us.